Read This First

 Prompt 1: Clearly describe the concept of overfitting in the context of scientific modeling.

-The central claim is this: Overfitting is a phenomenon in scientific modeling where a model is excessively complex, capturing not only the underlying patterns in the training data but also the noise and random fluctuations.
+In plain terms: Overfitting is a phenomenon in scientific modeling where a model is excessively complex, capturing not only the underlying patterns in the training data but also the noise and random fluctuations.

 The model shows exceptional performance on the training data but fails to generalize to new data, indicated by significantly lower accuracy on testing or validation sets.